Start a Street Association

-Something like 100 houses is ideal, so on a big street you might split it (and call yours xxxx Road south Street Association, or equivalent).
+Something like 100 houses is an ideal catchment area, so on a big street you might split it (and call yours xxxx Road south Street Association, or equivalent).

-The best thing to do is to put out a letter like the one shown on this page, and downloadable here, signed if possible by you and a couple of others, inviting people to come and meet over coffee and cakes one evening, with about a week’s notice.
+The best thing to do, when social distancing requirements allow, is to put out a letter like the one shown on this page, and downloadable here, signed if possible by you and a couple of others, inviting people to come and meet over coffee and cakes one evening, with about a week’s notice.
 The letter has a response device and so you’ll have some idea who’s coming.

-Host it in your front room or a nearby venue – but a home is nice.
+Normally, people choose to host it in their front room or in a nearby venue , but an outdoor meeting (perhaps on patch of green under a gazebo), will probably be possible far sooner.
 So often, people say “I was surprised how nice everyone was”.
 Maybe 5-15 people will come, with others saying they can’t, but are interested.
-If you can knock on doors and speak to people as you deliver the letter, so much the better.
-The personal touch works!
+If you can knock on doors and speak to people (from a bit of a distance!) as you deliver the letter, so much the better.
+The personal touch works.

-When they come, after a bit of chat and getting to know each other, suggest the idea of a Street Association and talk about what you might all do together – e.g. a coffee morning, watch a movie together, organise a Christmas party, a picnic, quiz evening, fish and chips supper, a kid’s activity in the park, barbecue, etc. Get a date for the first one and share tasks (such as producing a leaflet, bringing food, talking to neighbours, etc).
+When they come, after a bit of chat and getting to know each other, suggest the idea of a Street Association and talk about what you might all do together – e.g. organising to find out who has needs and who can help them; collect lots of contact details and maybe start a Facebook or WhatsApp group for the street.
+As things open up post lock-down, maybe begin to organise a coffee morning, watch a movie together, put on a Christmas party, a picnic, quiz evening, fish and chips supper, a kid’s activity in the park, barbecue, etc. Get a date for the first one and share tasks (such as producing a leaflet, bringing food, talking to neighbours, etc).
 Then you’re airborne!

 Window stickers can be downloaded.
 It’s good to hand them out at the first meeting.
 They look like this: